DomGarguilo/LEDserver/README.md

 # Structure

-This repo is split into a client side and server side.
+This is a [MERN](https://www.mongodb.com/mern-stack) stack project and is split into a client side and server side.
 The client side consists of a react frontend.
-The server side consists of a Node express backend.
+The server side consists of a Node, Express, MongoDB backend.

 ### Develpment

-During development you'll first have to run `npm run dev` within the /server dir.
-This will start the server with nodemon.
+During development, you will have to start the server and client separately.
+Start the server first.

+To start the server for development, run `npm run dev` in the root of the project.
+This starts `server.js` via [nodemon](https://nodemon.io/) which will autoreload when changes are made to that file.
+If nodemon ever causes issues you can start the server normally via `node server/server.js` but will have to stop and restart if you make changes to `server.js` and want them to take affect.

-After starting the server, run `npm start` within the /client dir to start the react app.
+To start the client, in a separate tab, run `npm start` from within `/client`.
+This will start the react app which will automatically reaload when changes are made.

+For now, you will also have to manually change the server URL to localhost [here](https://github.com/DomGarguilo/LEDserver/blob/f2551469884eee1a8bd374dfb83145767c3b14d6/client/src/utils.js#L1-L2
+).
+There is a ticket tracking this issue.